ale-ishizawa/typescript-express-mongodb-api/README.md

 View the website at: http://localhost:3003

+* Create a .env file in the root with the same content .env.example

 ## Tests

   To run the test suite, first install the dependencies, then run `npm test`: